MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 ## Set a Different Execution Policy for One Session

-You can use the **ExecutionPolicy** parameter of powershell.exe to set an execution policy for a new Windows PowerShell session.
+You can use the **ExecutionPolicy** parameter of powershell.exe to set an execution policy for a new PowerShell session.
 The policy affects only the current session and child sessions.

-To set the execution policy for a new session, start Windows PowerShell at the command line (such as Cmd.exe or Windows PowerShell), and then use the **ExecutionPolicy** parameter of powershell.exe to set the execution policy.
+To set the execution policy for a new session, start PowerShell at the command line (such as Cmd.exe or PowerShell), and then use the **ExecutionPolicy** parameter of powershell.exe to set the execution policy.